horchler/SDETools/README.md

  1. Download and expand the *[SDETools-master.zip](https://github.com/horchler/SDETools/archive/master.zip)* ZIP archive of the repository.
  2. Move the resultant *SDETools-master* folder to the desired permanent location.
  3. In Matlab, navigate to *SDETools-master/SDETools/* and run ```sde_install```.
 This adds the necessary files and folders to the Matlab search path.
 To uninstall SDETools, run ```sde_install('remove')```.
+ 4. Minor edits and bug reports and fixes can be submitted by [filing an issue](https://github.com/horchler/SDETools/issues) or via email.
+To add new functionality or make propose major changes, please [fork the repository](https://help.github.com/articles/fork-a-repo).
+Any new features should be accompanied by some means of testing.
+Email or file an issue if you have any questions.
 &nbsp;

 --------